gaurav1der/ai-ml-project-work/submission/module-11/README.md

 - Use a smaller sample of your data for grid search to reduce execution time.
 - Limit the number of parameter combinations and cross-validation folds.
 - For large grids, use `RandomizedSearchCV` to randomly sample parameter combinations.
+- In the notebook, small samples and reduced parameter grids are used for speed.

 See the notebook for detailed grid search examples for Linear Regression, Random Forest, and HistGradientBoostingRegressor.

 ---

 ## 6. Interpretation of Linear Regression Coefficients, Regression Model Coefficients and Feature Importances

 ### 6.1 Linear Regression Coefficients

 In a linear regression model, each coefficient represents the expected change in the target variable (here, the log-transformed car price) for a one-unit increase in the corresponding feature, holding all other features constant.

-- **Positive coefficients**: As the feature increases, the predicted price increases.
+- **Positive coefficients:** As the feature increases, the predicted price increases.
-- **Negative coefficients**: As the feature increases, the predicted price decreases.
+- **Negative coefficients:** As the feature increases, the predicted price decreases.
-- **Magnitude**: The absolute value of the coefficient indicates the strength of the relationship between the feature and the target variable.
+- **Magnitude:** The absolute value of the coefficient indicates the strength of the relationship between the feature and the target variable.

 Coefficients are especially useful for understanding which features have the most significant impact on the target and for interpreting the direction and size of these effects.